Skip to content

 Convert the input to a dictionary.

-easily converted to JSON or other serialization formats.
+be easily converted to JSON or other serialization formats.
+When the

 Returns